Meet DORA Requirements with ChainSec

-Supplier monitoring
+Supplier assessments and monitoring

 DORA represents a paradigm shift for financial companies' management of digital risks.
 With ChainSec, you get a systematic approach to supplier monitoring and ICT risk management that supports your work with both current and future requirements for digital resilience.